 Scientists working with this theory believe that aging is the outcome of damage that has been inflicted on the body by environmental factors over time.
 These factors cause body cells and tissues to experience wear and tear, inhibiting their ability to function as they should.
 This damage can be caused by different factors, including free radicals present in the body.
 When an organism uses up oxygen very fast, the likelihood of it dying quicker is raised.

-It is not possible to stop cross linking of protein molecules, but you can slow it.
-According to researchers, high blood sugar level raises the rate at which cross linking occurs.
+It is not possible to stop cross-linking of protein molecules, but you can slow it.
+According to researchers, high blood sugar level raises the rate at which cross-linking occurs.
 Major culprits for high sugar concentration in the bloodstream are foods with a high glycemic index.
-These foods cause sugar level to rise very fast.
+These foods cause the sugar level to rise very fast.

-Cells can be damaged and rendered ineffectual by free radicals as a result of unstable oxygen levels that they cause.
+Cells can be damaged and rendered ineffectual by free radicals as a result of the unstable oxygen levels that they cause.
 The free electrons present in free radicals render molecules highly unstable, causing them to function poorly.
-These free radicals contribute to aging by causing protein cross linking and damage to a person’s DNA.
+These free radicals contribute to aging by causing protein cross-linking and damage to a person’s DNA.
 They can be eliminated with antioxidants.
-It is in order to reduce the impact of or damage done by free radicals that antioxidant-rich foods are regularly recommended by medical professionals.

-The error theory of aging should not be confused with the genetic aging theory, which is concerned specifically about genes found in sperm and eggs that are transferred from one generation to another.
+The error theory of aging should not be confused with the genetic aging theory, which is concerned specifically with genes found in sperm and eggs that are transferred from one generation to another.